Managing Packages in RStudio Team#

 setting to point to a binary package repository for the server's OS on RStudio Package Manager.

-Any system libraries that need to be installed to RStudio Server Pro will need to be installed on the RStudio Connect server as well.
+Any system libraries that need to be installed to RStudio Workbench will need to be installed on the RStudio Connect server as well.

 Eagle-eyed users may notice that RStudio Connect uses